 Spices of paprika and anise contain pantothenic acid.

 Pantothenic acid is often referred to as an anti-stress vitamin due to its essential role in the formation of various adrenal hormones.
 These hormones allow you to adapt to and respond effectively to various types of stress.

 Pantothenic acid is important to the nervous system as well as contributing to the production of important neurotransmitters in the brain.

 Pantothenic acid also supports the functioning of the gastrointestinal tract and maintains a healthy immune system, including stimulation of antibody production.

 Pantothenic acid deficiency in humans is rare.
 Symptoms of pantothenic acid deficiency, which has occurred under conditions of severe malnutrition, include numbness in the toes and painful burning in the feet (melalgia).

-Adverse Reactions: Contact dermatitis has been reported with topical use of dexpanthenol.
+Contact dermatitis has been reported with topical use of dexpanthenol.

 Resource: National Research Council.
 Recommended Dietary Allowances, 10th Edition.
 Washington.